edgedb/rfcs/text/0002-edgedb-release-process.rst

         > See changelog at
         > https://github.com/edgedb/edgedb/blob/master/docs/changelog/1_0_a6.rst

+    - git push --follow-tags

 4. Start the release flow by going to:

     - https://github.com/edgedb/edgedb/actions?query=workflow%3A%22Build+Test+and+Publish+a+Release%22
+    - select the newly pushed release branch from the dropdown and press "Run Workflow"

 5. When all is good, you can check out the tag locally, build EdgeDB and run `edb gen-test-dumps` to generate test dumps for the version